 race-02 and the rise of agentic race conditions

-Why the next class of agent we shipped is the one your scanner has never had a sane way to find.
+Why race conditions are the bug class your scanner has never had a sane way to find — and how we are building an agent for them.

 The reason it took us until 2026 to build a useful race-condition agent — and the reason your favorite static analyzer has never found one — is that races are not a code-shaped bug.
 They are a *deployment-shaped* bug.
 You cannot reason about a race from the source code alone; you have to actually concurrent-request the live endpoint and see whether the database lets you double-spend.